 One of the biggest benefits of the Titan Fan Bike in comparison to its competitors is the number of accessories included standard with the bike.

-The accessory that most hits the box for, “I didn’t know I needed that” is the phone holder with a grippy pad that sits on top of the monitor.
-It slides up and down so it’s out of the way of the monitor when not in use, and it holds my phone so I can watch YouTube videos while doing longer, steady-state cardio.
+The accessory that most hits the box for “I didn’t know I needed that” is the phone holder with a grippy pad that sits on top of the monitor.
+It slides up and down so it’s out of the way when not in use.
+Plus, it holds my phone so I can watch YouTube videos while doing longer, steady-state cardio.

 An accessory that requires an upcharge from other companies, if it’s even offered, is a fan guard that prevents the air from the bike cooling your body off.
 This is a nice thing in the summer, but when I go out to the garage in the winter, the last thing I want is cold air blowing on me.
 This, again, comes standard on the Titan Fan Bike.

 The other accessory that comes included is the turf tires and back handle (that’s also knurled, thank you very much) that allows the bike to be easily maneuvered on all surfaces, including grass.
 I didn’t realize how much convenience these would add to my life until I tried them.
 They also don’t increase the footprint of the bike, which was cool to see.